How I Landed My Dream Job… By Dropping Out Of School

 “Asked to order lunch for a management meeting?
 Order the best lunch you can, on budget, served hot.
 Use every opportunity to showcase yourself.”

 As Marketing Coordinator Stott now plays a key role in the development and implementation of marketing strategies from PEI to British Columbia and everywhere in between.

 “Be open to any and all options.
 Things will come your way that you never even dreamed up that will surprise you.”

 “My role is collaborative; I work closely day-to-day with our incredible sales team, creative, communications, purchasing, production, events, distribution and finance teams to ensure that the brand remains relevant and consistent to consumers and most of all that initiatives support our brand promise”.

 Currently Stott is working closely on a campaign in collaboration with the 2017 JUNO Awards, and a partnership with Hudson’s Bay for Canada’s 150th.

 When asked what advice she would pass on, Stott brought things back to “the path”.

 “Don’t get stuck in the A-B-C mentality.
 Your path will be crooked not straight,” Stott says.
 “And be open to any and all options.
 Things will come your way that you never even dreamed up that will surprise you.
 I mean, hello, beer?”

-“I hustled to keep my marks above 90% and keep those scholarships year after year and graduated with my Bachelor of Commerce debt free!”
+“I hustled to keep my marks above 90%.
+And keep those scholarships year after year.
+And to graduate with my Bachelor of Commerce debt free!”

 Who knows, you too could end up with a career in beer.